anggorodhanumurti/anggorodhanumurti.github.io/quickstart.md

 * In-game microphone not work but you can use discord instead.
 * Stable and safe, i reach **`Immortal`** using this mod.
-* As long as you play safe without being reported your account will 100% safe no baned
+* As long as you play safe without being reported your account will 100% safe no banned

 ![screenshot](/assets/img/tmh_vip.jpg)